Emergency Preparedness

 Drills explained:

-- The fire drill involves an evacuation of the building and the taking of attendance in a timely manner.
+- The fire drill involves an evacuation of the building to a designated muster station and the taking of attendance in a timely manner.

-- Our earthquake drill involves a simulated announcement that signals to the students to drop, cover, and hold.
+- Our earthquake drill involves a simulated announcement that signals the students to drop, cover, and hold – and count to 60.
+For more, visit ShakeOut BC.

 - The lockdown drill allows us to practice what to do in a situation when there is an active threat inside a school.